-In my life, trusting people is a risk, and one I take everyday.
+In our character’s life, trusting people is a risk, and one she takes everyday.

 If you have perfect sight, be grateful.
-In every counting second, and every counting minute, be grateful, because you have one thing that makes life worth living.
+With every counting second, and every counting minute, be grateful, because you have one thing that makes life worth living.

 Appreciate, love and show kindness to the blind.
-We did not choose the path of blindness.
-Help us.
-Care for us.
-Neither sneer at us nor use us to your advantage.
-We aren’t less human because we are blind.
-We have equal rights as do every one of you.
-Please pray for us .
+They did not choose the path of blindness.
+Help them.
+Care for them.
+Neither sneer at nor use them to your advantage.
+Blindness doesn’t make them less human.
+They have equal rights as do every one of us.
+Please pray for them .

-In many ways, you are because we are, and we are because you are.
+In many ways, they are because we are, and we are because they are.